 You should note that this doesn’t disable friend requests in Roblox.
 Therefore, it’s important to check in on the Friend Requests page on the website to ensure strangers are not being accepted.

 A couple of years ago Roblox game to the Xbox.
-How the parental controls work on the Xbox is slightly different to a PC, Mac or tablet.
+How the parental controls work on the Xbox is slightly different from a PC, Mac, or tablet.

 Although the Xbox has controls for friend requests, this doesn’t restrict those in Roblox as they are considered a different type of “in-game” friend.
 However, the Microsoft terms of service for game makers means that players can’t make new friends while playing on Xbox.
 They will only see friends already made on the PC, Mac, or tablet.